 Unless otherwise noted, scholarship awards are disbursed in one-half amounts and applied towards fees during each registration fee payment period (fall and spring; awards are not available for summer terms, unless specifically indicated for that purpose).
+Scholarships will be applied to the student's account after the payment of federal, state, military and/or agency funding.
 Award amounts in excess of fees will be made available to the students via direct deposit or check disbursement from the Finance Office.
 Scholarship recipients cannot exceed their Cost of Attendance (COA) in institutional funds.
 The combination of scholarships, federal aid, and outside assistance cannot exceed the COA figure.
 If a combination of all sources of aid exceeds the student's COA, Hussian College will reduce aid to keep the student within their COA.